Digital learning support

 Google suite - Gmail, Google Drive, Google Calendar

 All University of Auckland staff and students are provided a Google account, which includes free access to the Google Suite.
-This means that, amongst other things, you have been provided with a Gmail account, a Google Drive with generous online storage, Google calendar, and much more.
+This means that, amongst other things, you have been provided with a Gmail account, a Google Drive (with a 1GB limit from 1 October 2023), Google calendar, and much more.
 For more information about what is available, visit IT Essentials - Google Apps.

 To login to your University of Auckland Google Drive, go to drive.google.com and login with your username e.g. firstname.lastname@example.org.
 Once you enter in your username, you will be redirected to a University of Auckland login page.
 Complete the login process here, and then you will be returned to Google.
 For more information about usernames at the University of Auckland, see: Your username at the University.